-“Hypoallergenic” is defined as: relatively unlikely to cause an allergic reaction.
-With this definition in mind, Bengal cats can be classified as hypoallergenic.
-But, if you have cat allergies, don’t assume that you will have NO allergic reaction to a Bengal.
+When something is hypoallergenic, that means it’s relatively unlikely to cause an allergic reaction.
+With this in mind, yes, Bengal cats are hypoallergenic!
+However, if you have cat allergies, don’t assume that you will have NO allergic reaction to a Bengal.
 Relative to other cats, Bengals may cause less of an allergic reaction.

 The cause of cat allergies

 What you’re reacting to is actually a tiny, lightweight protein called Fel d 1.
 This protein is found in a cat’s saliva, urine, and dander.

 While cat fur doesn’t cause allergies in and of itself, it is a key way that saliva and dander are shed throughout the environment.
 When cats groom themselves, their fur sheds, and it carries the allergy-causing protein with it.

 EVERY cat produces this protein, but some people have found that they seem to have less of an allergic reaction to certain cat breeds, including Bengals.

 When most people pet a Bengal for the first time, they immediately feel that there’s something different about their coats.